Know your numbers

 If you’re close to retirement, it’s a simple calculation to give you a pretty clear idea of your replacement income.
 For those of us who still have a good 30 years to go before retirement, the mere thought of attempting this calculation feels like a rabbit hole of inflation calculations, ballpark figures and crystal ball speculations.

 Enter the rule of 300.
-We briefly introduced the rule of 300 at the end of this blog and showed the cogs and wheels behind the numbers in this Wealthy Maths blog.
+You can explore the cogs and wheels behind the numbers in this Wealthy Maths blog.

 Now that you have your number, how do you know you’re on track?
 Consult with your RA provider or pension fund administrator for better insight into the projected future value of your investments.
 Numerous online calculators also offer a good indication of the future value of your savings.